monifra/A-Random-Quote-Generator/README.md

-# A Random Quote Generator
+# A Random Quote Generator Techdegree Project 1
  It displays a random famous quote every time you click the button.